openconfig/gnsi/certz/README.md

 verification of function, of any of the PKI elements.
 The normal use-case would be to:

-* send an CertificateBundle to a network system as a `RotateCertificateRequest`.
+* send a certificate chain to a network system as a `Certificate` in a `RotateCertificateRequest`.
 * verify that the services which will use the new certificate bundle continue to operate normally.